Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/Economic-Survey.md

 - **Growth**: The Indian economy is estimated to have grown by 8.2% in real terms in FY24, building on growth rates of 9.7% and 7.0% in the previous two financial years.
 This robust growth is despite global geopolitical challenges.
 - **Inflation**: Headline inflation is largely under control, although some specific food items remain elevated.
-- **Trade**: The trade deficit was lower in FY24 than in FY23, with a current account deficit of around 0.7% of GDP.
+- **Trade**: The trade deficit was lower in FY24 than FY23, with a current account deficit of around 0.7% of GDP.
 - **Investment**: Public investment has been crucial in sustaining capital formation.
-The private sector has begun to invest significantly since FY22, and foreign direct investment remains strong, albeit slightly reduced due to global trends.
+The private sector has begun to invest significantly since FY22, and foreign direct investment remains strong, albeit slightly reduced, due to global trends.

 ## 2. Monetary Management and Financial Intermediation 💵